 - Toast the seeds to bring out the nuttiness and toasted flavor.

-- Don’t burn sesame.
-As they are black, it can be difficult to say whether you are burning or not.
+- Don’t burn the sesame seeds.
+As the seeds are black, it can be difficult to say whether you are burning or not.
 Toast until you hear a few seeds pop, transfer to a plate and let cool completely.

 - Store cooled toasted sesame for several weeks in a sealed bag or container.